haacked/haacked.com/_posts/2025/2025-09-29-announcing-spelungit.md

 I work across multiple repositories and constantly need to understand why changes were made.
 Traditional Git tools are limited.
 Too much detective work scrolling through commits.

 I wanted to ask Git history questions in plain English and get the right commits back.
-Spelungit made my workflow less frustrating.
+Semantic search of Git history is something I always wished GitHub would add.
+I got tired of waiting so I built this.

 Also, I've been experimenting with MCP servers and wanted to build something useful instead of another todo app.